HiMaCon: Discovering Hierarchical Manipulation Concepts from Unlabeled Multi-Modal Data: More Study on Learned Manipulation Concepts

-\paragraph{Future Prediction Strategy} Apart from the different sub-goal determination strategies we compared (\textbf{Next} and \textbf{InfoCon} in Sec.~\ref{subsec:exp_setups}), we evaluate two additional future prediction strategies. \begin{itemize}[left=0em,itemsep=0pt, parsep=0pt] \item \textbf{Next-n.} Unlike our sub-process derivation strategy (Eq.~\ref{eq:t_structure}), this baseline encodes future observations at varying time horizons by randomly sampling a future timestep.
+\begin{itemize}[left=0em,itemsep=0pt, parsep=0pt] \item \textbf{Next-n.} Unlike our sub-process derivation strategy (Eq.~\ref{eq:t_structure}), this baseline encodes future observations at varying time horizons by randomly sampling a future timestep.
 Specifically: \(\mathcal{L}_{\text{next-n}}\left(t, \tau_i\right) = \mathbb{E}_{n\sim\text{U}\{1,2,\cdots,T_i-t\}}\left\| \mathcal{F}\left(\mathbf{o}^t_i,z^t_i,n; \Theta_f\right) - \mathbf{o}^{t+n}_i \right\|\). \item \textbf{Next-random.} This strategy builds upon \textbf{Next-n} but differs in how future targets are selected.
 We first randomly segment training demonstrations into sub-processes for concept discovery.
 Then, for a state at time-step $t$, the prediction target is randomly selected from among the end-states of subsequent sub-processes.
-For example, if a demonstration is segmented into 5 sub-processes and time-step $t$ is in the 2nd sub-process, the model will randomly predict one of the end-states from the 2nd, 3rd, 4th, or 5th sub-processes during concept discovery learning. \end{itemize} We evaluated diffusion policies enhanced by these strategies, with results presented in Tab.~\ref{tab:more-future}.
+For example, if a demonstration is segmented into 5 sub-processes and time-step $t$ is in the 2nd sub-process, the model will randomly predict one of the end-states from the 2nd, 3rd, 4th, or 5th sub-processes during concept discovery learning. \end{itemize}

+We evaluated diffusion policies enhanced by these strategies, with results presented in Tab.~\ref{tab:more-future}.
 The data demonstrates that our manipulation concepts yield better policy enhancement compared to the alternative strategies.
 This highlights the importance of carefully designing which future observations to predict and validates the effectiveness of our self-supervised sub-goal derivation and learning method.
 Specifically, the performance decrease observed with \textbf{Next-n} and \textbf{Next-random}, despite their consideration of multi-horizon futures, likely stems from the fact that not all future states effectively represent sub-goal completion.
 Intermediate movement states may be reached through multiple alternative trajectories that ultimately achieve the same sub-goal, thus providing limited information about the underlying task structure.